databricks/spark-deep-learning/README.md

 Maintainers: Bago Amirbekian, Joseph Bradley, Yogesh Garg, Sue Ann Hong, Tim Hunter, Siddharth Murching, Tomas Nykodym, Lu Wang

+## Deprecation

+The following submodules are deprecated and will be removed in the next release of sparkdl.
+Please use Pandas UDF instead.
+* `sparkdl.graph`
+* `sparkdl.transformers`
+* `sparkdl.udf`

+The class `sparkdl.KerasImageFileEstimator` is deprecated and will be removed in the next release of sparkdl.
+To replace a KerasImageFileEstimator workflow, please use Distributed Hyperopt with SparkTrials to distribute model tuning.

 ## Building and running unit tests